-Abnormal stress response seen in toddlers exposed to meth in wombMarch 20th, 2013 in Addiction /
+Abnormal stress response seen in toddlers exposed to meth in wombMarch 20, 2013 in Medicine & Health / Addiction

 Some 2-year-olds whose moms used methamphetamine during pregnancy may have an abnormal response to stressful situations, according to a study in the May issue of the Journal of Studies on Alcohol and Drugs.

 Researchers saw the altered response in toddlers who were exposed to meth in the womb and who currently had signs of strife in their lives—such as a mom who drank heavily or had depression or other mental health symptoms.
 Specifically, the children's levels of the stress hormone cortisol did not rise as they should have during a tense situation (a brief separation from mom).

 Other research has linked such "blunted" cortisol responses to higher odds of health and behavioral problems in young people—from substance abuse to delinquency to asthma.
 That raises concerns about some children exposed to meth in the womb.

 "The lack of hormonal stress response that we observed in these children has serious implications, such as a greater risk for depression, anxiety, and attention-deficit/hyperactivity disorder," said lead researcher Namik Kirlic, of the University of Tulsa in Oklahoma.

 However, not all of the children in the study showed a blunted stress response.
 Children with a more stable home environment had a normal hormonal response to stress.

 "It's not the meth alone," said senior researcher Barry Lester, Ph.D., director of the Brown Center for Children at Risk at Women & Infants Hospital of Rhode Island and The Warren Alpert Medical School of Brown University.
 "It's the combination of meth exposure and adversity after birth.
 We see other things coming into play—the mother's psychological health, alcohol use, exposure to violence at home or in the community.
 The postnatal environment is hugely important."